-Ilhan Omar, at Bernie Sanders rally, calls for 'mass movement of the working class,' end to 'Western imperalism'
+Ilhan Omar, at Bernie Sanders rally, calls for 'mass movement of the working class' amid 'Lock him up' chants

 "I am excited for President Bernie Sanders!"
 Omar thundered at the conclusion of her remarks, as rock music started playing.

+At no point did either Omar or Sanders attempt to stop attendees from shouting "Lock him up" whenever Trump was invoked.
+Last year, CNBC's John Harwood had predicted that "any serious Democratic candidate will make a point of shutting down" such chants directed at the president.

-Omar's endorsement was a break from the rest of the state’s delegation of Democrats, which endorsed Sen. Amy Klobuchar's presidential run.
-It also constituted a youthful shot in the arm for Sanders' left-wing campaign, which has remained competitive with rivals Joe Biden and Elizabeth Warren.
+Omar's endorsement was a break from the rest of the state’s delegation of Democrats, which endorsed Sen. Amy Klobuchar's more moderate campaign.
+It also constituted a youthful shot in the arm for Sanders' left-wing presidential bid, which has remained competitive with Joe Biden and Elizabeth Warren's campaigns.

 WHY DID OMAR VOTE 'PRESENT' ON RESOLUTION RECOGNIZING ARMENIAN GENOCIDE?